The Veteran (short story collection): Stories

 A down-on-his-luck actor whose career has been made up of never-ending bit parts decides to sell an antique oil painting left to him by a great-aunt who had worked as a housekeeper in a stately home.
-After being numbered and filed away, the painting unexpectedly catches the eye of an apprentice assistant in an art gallery, who brings it to the notice of an arrogant peer who runs an auction house.
-When the peer muscles everyone else out of the sale of the painting, the actor, the assistant, and the assistant's hacker girlfriend conspire to take him down.
+After being numbered and filed away, the painting unexpectedly catches the eye of an apprentice assistant in an art gallery, who brings it to the notice of an arrogant peer who works as a representative for an auction house.
+When the peer muscles everyone else out of the sale of the painting - discrediting and blackballing the assistant in the process - the actor, the assistant, and the assistant's hacker girlfriend conspire to take him down and get their revenge.
+Recruiting an aging and alcoholic art forger into the scheme, the hacker taps into the auction house's communication network and helps the assistant to slip a series of forged paintings through the auction house while concealing genuine artworks from their records, and the actor impersonates the relevant sellers and bidders, swindling the peer into losing genuine bids and buying the forgeries at inflated prices: the conspirators later skim the proceeds of the sales before the forgeries are eventually exposed, besmirching the reputation of the auction house and leaving the peer dismissed and disgraced.